developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/printingGuide/index.md

 a directory on the computer that contains the Enterprise Browser installation.

 ### Include all JS API modules
 To include all JavaScript APIs, copy the `ebapi-modules.js` file to a location accessible by an app's files and include the JavaScript modules file in the app.
-For instance, to include the modules file in `index.html`, copy the file to the same directory as index.html and add the following line to the HEAD section of that index.html file:
+For example, to include the modules file in `index.html`, copy the file to the same directory as index.html and add the following line to the HEAD section of that index.html file:

     :::html
     <script type="text/javascript" charset="utf-8" src="ebapi-modules.js"></script>

-> This will define the EB class within the page. **Note that the path for this file is relative to the current page** (index.html).
-Any page on which the modules are required will need to have the required .js file(s) included in this fashion.
+> This will define the EB class within the page. **Note that the path for this file is relative to the current page** (`index.html`).
+Any page from which the API modules are accessed must include a reference to the `.js` file(s) in this way.

 ### Include only the required modules
 To include individual APIs, first include the `ebapi.js` in the HTML, and then the additional required API file(s).
-For instance, to use the Printer API, add the following code to the HTML file(s).
-Again, this assumes that relevant API files have been copied to the same directory as the HTML.
+For example, to use the Printer API, add the code below to the HTML file(s).
+Again, this assumes that the relevant API files have been copied to the same directory as the HTML.

     :::html
     <script type="text/javascript" charset="utf-8" src="ebapi.js"></script>
     <script type="text/javascript" charset="utf-8" src="eb.printer.js"></script>

-> In the code lines above, notice that `ebapi.js` is included first, followed by `eb.printer.js`, which is the Printer API for Enterprise Browser. **This coding is required on each HTML page whenever an individual API will be called from that page**.
+> In the code lines above, notice that `ebapi.js` is included first, followed by `eb.printer.js`, which is the Printer API for Enterprise Browser. **This coding must be included on any HTML page that will call an individual API**.

 ## 2- Find a Printer
-Before an app can print, it must first discover and connect to a printer.
-There are a few ways to discover printers, but all use the [searchPrinters method](/enterprise-browser/1-4/api/printing?searchPrinters(HASH options)).
+Before an app can print, it must discover and connect to a printer.
+There are a few ways to discover printers, but all use the [searchPrinters method](/enterprise-browser/1-4/api/printing/#searchprintersspanclasstextinfohashspanoptions).

 ###Finding via Bluetooth
 Printing via Bluetooth is supported for Android and Windows Mobile/CE apps.
-During Bluetooth discovery, the printer must be set to "discoverable."
+During Bluetooth discovery, the printer must be in "discoverable" mode.

-**Look for any 'discoverable' Zebra printer via Bluetooth by specifying the `connectionType` and `printerType` in the `options` parameter**:
+**Look for any "discoverable" Zebra printer via Bluetooth by specifying the** `connectionType` **and** `printerType` **in the** `options` **parameter**:

 	:::javascript
 	var printers = [];